 Italy is a key gateway to the European Single Market and its 500 million consumers, but is also close to Northern Africa and the Middle East.
 Italy is the 3rd largest economy in the Eurozone and the 8th largest in the world, with a GDP of about 2 trillion dollars (IMF, 2016)

-2017 Budget Law of Italy regulates the entry and residence for investors.
+The Italian Golden Visa programs (“Invest visa'”) was launched in 2017 based on Budget Law of Italy regulates the entry and residence for investors.
 Nationals of non-EU member states or Schengen area countries may apply for the investor visa.
 The Italian investor visa scheme was launched in 16 November 2017 and the law was updated by the Committee on 14 September 2018.

 The investment minimums to qualify for italian investor residence visa are

 - € 250,000 in an Italian innovative startups

 - € 500,000 in an Italian limited company

 - € 1 million in a philanthropic initiative

 - € 2 million in Italian government bonds

 The investor residence permit is valid initially for two years which can then be prolonged to another three years.
 The investment must be maintained till the validity period of residence permit.
 The holder enters Italy within sand submits an application for an investor residence permit.
 The permit is valid for two years from the date of entering Italy.